 ELLP Executive Director Kathryn Tucker, JD, has been involved in numerous cases challenging the application of criminal laws concerning assisted suicide and in favor of recognition of a constitutional right to privacy and liberty in a patient’s decision to choose aid-in-dying.
 Advocacy in support of legislation has also been fruitful.
 Quill’s sharing of the story of his patient Diane ignited the movement to empower dying patients with a broader range of choice at end of life, including aid-in-dying.

 Status of Aid-in-Dying Nationally

 A barrier to aid-in-dying has been the widespread assumption that antiquated laws prohibiting“suicide” and “assisting suicide” might apply to physicians providing a competent, terminally ill patient with a prescription for medication to achieve a peaceful death.
 ELLP asserts such laws do not properly reach this medical conduct because the choice of a dying patient for a peaceful death is starkly and fundamentally different from “suicide.”
-This claim is advanced in a series of cases DRLC is involved with, including Morris v NM, Myers v NY and Brody v CA.
+This claim is advanced in a case ELLP is currently involved with, Myers v NY.